PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 Another approach is to record the conversation then transcribe and summarise it later.
 This might seem easier, but I don't recommend it because it's more time consuming – remember we're optimizing for efficiency here.
 You can, of course, still record interviews as a useful reference for your notes, or for extracting direct quotes later.

 Instead, I recommend blocking 30 minutes after your interview to review your notes and fill out the user interview snapshot while it's fresh in your mind.
-This way, each interview becomes a simple 60-minute block – 30 mintues for your interview, and 30 minutes for review.
+This way, each interview becomes a simple 60-minute block – 30 minutes for your interview, and 30 minutes for review.

-## Filling out your interview snapshot
+## Creating your interview snapshot

 Once you've reviewed your notes, you're ready to start filling out your snapshot.
 You can use the template below, or recreate it in Google Docs, Figma etc.